toeggel/ReadTheDocs/docs/game/cozy-dual-layer-idler.md

   A small rotating sphere shows shifting climates, lights, and biomes.
 Inside, ecosystems, civilizations, and environmental systems interact and evolve.

 - **Hive-like structure**
   A compact hive visually changes in size, density, and activity.
-Inside, a cellular network manages growth, resource flow, and organized behavior patterns.
+Inside, a cellular network manages growth, resource flow, and organized behavior patterns. e.g. Ants or Bees.

+- **Living solar colony**
+  A small asteroid orbits a quiet sun and slowly grows into a network of colonies, moons, and planets.
+Inside each world, hidden systems such as mining, ecosystems, and population growth shape the evolving outer solar system the player calmly watches over.

 - **Forest or tree organism**
   A single living organism changes seasonally and structurally over time.
 Inside, roots, growth decisions, and ecological relationships drive its expansion.